 So, worship at Faith is as diverse as the community that gathers each week.
 Though we do worship in a liturgical (ordered) format, we use different musical settings and different spoken liturgies.
 We sing hymns and songs from many different sources … our Lutheran heritage, other denominations, and newer songs of worship and praise.

-8:30 am Sunday morning worship, September through late May (check the church calendar on the Resources tab for exact dates) is an organ-and-piano-led service of Holy Communion, using the historic Lutheran order for worship; most usually, from the Evangelical Lutheran Worship hymnal.
-We sing a combination of treasured and newer hymns.
-The Faith Chancel Choir sings regularly; hand bells, brass and a variety of instrumentalists and soloists enhance worship.
+9:30 am Sundays This is an organ-and-piano-led service of Holy Communion, using the historic Lutheran order for worship; most usually, from the Evangelical Lutheran Worship hymnal.
+We sing a combination of treasured and newer hymns and songs.
+The Faith Chancel Choir sings regularly September - May; hand bells, brass and a variety of instrumentalists and soloists enhance worship seasonally.